 Competitors are responsible for their own competition registration and the payment of any fee(s).
 Competitors, who have missed the registration deadline, if one is imposed, are not entitled to compete.
 The organizer may allow registered persons to enter additional competition categories after such registration deadline and may permit change of partners as long as both partners have registered.
-Competitors may only enter categories appropriate in accordance to the definitions in these rules (see Section A., Rules 2.3, 2.6.1, 2.6.2, 2.7 & 2.8).
+Competitors may only enter categories appropriate in accordance to the definitions in these rules.

+C.1.2 Conduct